About Us

 SARAH KHAN (she/her), DIRECTOR OF PROGRAMS

-Sarah Khan, is the Director of Programs at the Asian Pacific Institute on Gender-Based Violence.
-As the Director of Programs, she oversees the coordination and administration of all aspects of government, public and privately funded API-GBV programs.
-She also manages and supervises all programmatic areas of technical assistance (TA) and training; designs and evaluates programs and processes; acts as a subject matter expert (SME) on various TA, and training and research topics; supervises staff; develops and monitor budgets.
-In partnership with the Executive Director and management team, she identifies programmatic opportunities and challenges and helps determines organizational strategy that contributes toward ensuring all programs work collaboratively in tandem to advance the organizational mission and vision.
+Director of Programs, Sarah Khan, oversees the coordination and administration of all programs.
+She manages and supervises all programmatic areas of technical assistance (TA) and training; designs and evaluates programs and processes; acts as a subject matter expert (SME) on various TA, and training and research topics and supervises staff.
+In partnership with the CEO and management team, she helps determines organizational strategy that contributes toward ensuring all programs work collaboratively in tandem to advance the organizational mission and vision.

 Sarah’s direct service experience has deeply informed how she understands and addresses challenges faced by the community she serves.
 After 9-11, she intentionally chose to work at the intersection of race and gender justice to concretely reduce the vulnerability of immigrants, refugees and other marginalized groups.
-Sarah has a longstanding passion for grassroots activism, domestic violence advocacy, and community education and empowerment, with close to 20 years of working in the field.
+Sarah has a longstanding passion for grassroots activism, domestic violence advocacy, and community education and empowerment, with over 20 years of working in the field.
 She has expertise in program design, development and management; with a focus on changes to people, organizations and systems across areas.
 Her passion is fueled by breaking silos and encouraging herself and others to address intersectionality in their work by addressing root causes of gender based violence.
-Originally from Kashmir and settled in the San Francisco Bay Area with her family, Sarah is fluently multi-lingual in various South Asian languages.
+Sarah believes it is everyone’s duty to disrupt violence.
+She strongly feels people are the experts in their communities and that the expertise of culturally specific programs should always be uplifted.

 Monica Modi Khant (she/her), Executive Director

-Monica currently serves on the Board of Directors of the Georgia Coalition Against Domestic Violence (GCADV) and the Advisory Board of Raksha.
-She is a graduate of Leadership Atlanta Class of 2015 and the Regional Leadership Institute in 2018.
-Monica is currently a fellow of the prestigious International Women’s Forum fellowship program.
+Ms. Khant currently serves on the Board of Directors of the Georgia Coalition Against Domestic Violence (GCADV) and the Advisory Board of Raksha.
+She is a graduate of Leadership Atlanta Class of 2015 and the Regional Leadership Institute in 2018 and the International Women’s Forum fellowship class in 2022.
 In 2014, she received the Public Interest Award from the South Asian Bar Association (SABA).
 In 2017, she was honored as Atlanta Magazine’s Women Making a Mark and has received Emory Law School’s EPIC “Unsung Devotion to Those Most in Need” Award in 2018.
-Monica has also received the Legal Legend Award from the American Constitution Society (ACS) in 2019.
+Ms. Khant has also received the Legal Legend Award from the American Constitution Society in 2019.

-Jose Juan Lara Jr., MS (he/him/el), Systems & Advocacy Senior Program Manager
+Jose Juan Lara Jr., DHS, (he/him/el), Systems & Advocacy Senior Program Manager

 Matāpuna Levenson (she/her), Project Manager, ARP Support for Survivors Program